A long day but so worth it…

 I kept my baby on me skin to skin for a long time.
 Being busy with him, helped me with expelling the placenta and getting treated after some minor tearing.
 I was so surprised when he latched onto my breast right away without any help.
 From that day, nursing has been very easy.
 The nurse finally took him from me for his exam.
 Zach was a very healthy baby, 7 pounds 11 ounces and 20 inches.

 Even if it was a long labour, it was a very positive and powerful experience.
 I am sure the breathing and the relaxation technique made it possible.
 I feel very blessed.
 I wish every woman will have such a great birth story.
 Merci Marie…

 If you enjoyed reading this birth story, you might also like this two posts.

-After being in the hospital for an hour or so my contractions were becoming more intense and I couldn’t get comfortable.
-I was sitting on the edge of the bed using my arms to push down on the bed with each contraction, that was not working….then I remembered not to fight the contractions, and relaxing every muscle.
+After being in the hospital for an hour or so my contractions were becoming more intense.
+I was pushing down on the bed with each contraction, that was not working….then I remembered not to fight the contractions, and relaxing every muscle.
 With the next one I relaxed my arms and let the wave of the contraction come and go and I had an “Ah Ha”moment!
 I was like “OH!!
 That’s all I have to do, just relax and breathe and the pain goes away!!
 How easy!!”
 Keep Reading

 Giving Birth like Primal Peoples… Pygmy Birth